tomaskrizko/kritase64/README.md

 ## On Windows

 Windows isn't officially supported.
-However the steps above should theortically work just fine via POSIX-like environments, like [MSYS2](https://www.msys2.org).
+However, the steps above should theortically work just fine on POSIX-like environments, like [MSYS2](https://www.msys2.org).

 # Usage <a id='usage'></a>